 By the point you see severe peeling, your home is long overdue for a paint job.
-Yet painting is a simple, cost-effective way to keep your home looking beautiful from the curb.
-And a strong coat of paint also protects your siding and lessens the effects of weather elements on your home exterior.
+Yet painting the exterior of your home is a simple, cost-effective way to keep your home looking beautiful from the curb.
+And a strong coat of paint also protects your siding and lessens the effects of the weather on your home exterior.
 In other words—paint isn’t something to ignore.

 So, how can you recognize when it’s time to invest in having your home exterior repainted?
 Look for these 5 signs and tips to help you decide.

 Different siding and building materials retain a coat of paint for different lengths of time.
-So, one key way to determine if your home is ready for fresh exterior paint is simply to ask yourself, “What materials do I have on my home exterior?”
+So, one key way to determine if your home is ready for fresh exterior paint is simply to ask yourself, “What type of siding is on my home?”

 Here’s a quick overview of how often a home typically needs to be painted, based on what they’re made of:

 - Wood siding — every 3-7 years

 - Fiber cement siding — every 10-15 years

 - Vinyl siding — doesn’t need repainting unless the vinyl has deeply faded